First part of Dragon1

 Strategic Organization of Architecture

 In the concept ‘Strategic Organization of Architecture’, we learn how working with architecture can be embedded at all enterprise levels.
-Organizing and managing architecture appropriately enables an enterprise to avoid making the wrong decisions at the wrong time.
+Organizing and managing architecture effectively enables an enterprise to avoid making incorrect decisions at the wrong time.

 The Way of Thinking of Dragon1 can be summarized with a set of claims: